Notgordon/assignment1/bio.md

 experience in high school through a Dream Weaver and HTML class.
 So far I'm enjoying implementing github in this assignment, this will definitely be a useful tool to use on my off time too.
 I've had some experience with javascript and c# through Unity.
 Collaborating with others on a gaming project with Git may just be a solution to making progress over breaks in the school year.
+I look forward to broadening my skill set this upcoming term.